Safecast/bGeigieNanoKit/README.md

-# Welcome to bGeigie Nano Kit project
+# Welcome to bGeigie Nano Kit project (this readme file is in process of updating)

 This is a lighter version of the bGeigie Mini which is meant to fit in a Pelican Micro Case 1010.